-(Matthew 15:3) He answered them, "And why do you break the commandment of God for the sake of your tradition?
+(Matthew 15:3) But he answered and said unto them, Why do ye also transgress the commandment of God by your tradition?

 In response, Jesus asked them why they set their traditions (their accepted practices and rules), above the Law the God and used their interpretations of God's Law and their traditions to violate the Law of God.
 Through their traditions, they changed the intention, the correct interpretation, and the right application of God's Law to achieve their own selfish purposes.
 As the Son of God and Messiah, Jesus interpreted the Law correctly and told His accusers the truth about God and God's Law.
 He pointed out to them their immoral thoughts that led to their immoral behaviors (which naturally offended them).